openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

    Installing OpenVINO Runtime from Homebrew is recommended for C++ developers.
    If you work with Python, consider :doc:`installing OpenVINO from PyPI <openvino_docs_install_guides_installing_openvino_pip>`

+   Importantly, Homebrew always distributes the most recent package.
+You cannot use it to install previous versions of OpenVINO.

-   The current Homebrew package provides inference support for CPU only.
+   The current Homebrew package provides inference support for CPU and GPU for Linux, but CPU only for macOS.

-You can use `Homebrew <https://brew.sh/>`_ to install OpenVINO Runtime on macOS and Linux.
+You can use `Homebrew <https://brew.sh/>`__ to install OpenVINO Runtime on macOS and Linux.
 OpenVINO™ Development Tools can be installed via PyPI only.
 See `Installing Additional Components <#optional-installing-additional-components>`__ for more information.